leomotors/salim-bot/docs/bot_settings.md

 Number of last sent messages that bot will keep

-## Limited Training (Default: false)
+## limited_training (Default: false)

 Limit training to only some person.

 If not enabled, everyone can train this bot

-## trainer (Default: None)
+## salim_insiders (Default: None)

-If Limited Training is enabled, only these people in this list can train bot.
+If Limited Training or Limited Questioning is enabled, only these people in this list can do that action.

 Add User's Username for Example "HelloWorld#1234"